Start a Coffee Shop in 30 Easy Steps

 As with any planning, establishing goals and benchmarks tied to an approximate time line will be important to your planning.
 Figuring out which items still need to be completed and those who are already complete should be written somewhere.

 Having a time line will help propel you into taking care of starting your coffee business in a more effective and efficient manner.
+Give yourself a goal and work backwards.
+Having a timeline will also help push yourself to getting started and keep you motivated.

 28. Establish an accounting system